elston-jja/Personal-Projects/README.md

 Here is where I will be storing all my progress from learning with languages such as python, c, etc.

-- Just as a way to see myself progress through each build in new languages/skills
+- Just as a way to see myself progress in new languages/skills.

-- Will try and commit every so often and post updates to other simple programs
+- Technically a personal repo.

--EA
+-elston-jja